abacus42/CoCoA-Vim/README.md

 Its features include:
   * syntax highlighting
   * auto indentation
+  * move cursor to matching keyword using %
   * folding
   * snippets for neosnippet
   * execution in a cocoa terminal window